 The full NASW Code of Ethics can be found on the NASW website, www.socialworkers.org.

-Below is a video entitled On any given day, Social Workers help, which is produced by the National Association of Social Workers.
+Video: On any given day, Social Workers help // produced by the National Association of Social Workers.

 (Please note - video clip will only open when you use Firefox or Chrome.
 Do not open with Internet Explorer)

 Our spirit of excellence and spiritual emphasis provide an education that will help prepare you for a life of service.
 Social workers strive for planned, positive change—in individual lives, families, groups, and communities.
 Some social workers focus on helping people confront existing problems while others focus on developing ways to prevent future problems.
 Some focus on helping people make changes in their own lives, others focus on helping to change the social environment.
 Regardless, all social workers focus on helping individuals, groups, and communities to build better futures.

 Our faculty has a rich breadth of knowledge, diverse backgrounds, and extensive professional experience.

 Our small class size gives you one-on-one access to your professor.
 This low student/teacher ratio means you’re a name, not just an ID number.

 Our Social Work Club is committed to social justice and community service that reflects Christian social work values.

 The social work program is fully accredited by the Council on Social Work Education (CSWE) and is a member of the National Association of Social Workers (NASW).